 Decomposing cognitive load using cognitive modeling (2016 – present)

 To inspect cognitive dynamics underneath cognitive load in more detail, I leverage the cognitive architecture ACT-R. Its modular structure corresponds with predefined brain regions and allows to generate predictions both on the behavioral and neural level.
 The video below introduces my existing work in collaboration with the Cognitive Modeling Group at the University of Groningen and highlights potential future directions.
-It emerged within the co-organized mental effort workshop 2020.
-This line of research will be extended within the Research Training Group Soft Tissue Robotics at the University of Stuttgart in collaboration with the University of Auckland.
+It emerged within the first edition of the Mental Effort Workshop, which I will co-organize for the third time in 2022.

 - Wirzberger, M. (2021).
 Warum Lernen (manchmal mehr, manchmal weniger) anstrengend ist [Why learning is (sometimes more, sometimes less) demanding].
 Das In-Mind Magazin, 1.[ARTICLE]

 - Wirzberger, M., Borst, J. P., Krems, J. F., & Rey, G. D. (2020).
 Memory-related cognitive load effects in an interrupted learning task: A model-based explanation.
 Trends in Neuroscience and Education, 20, 100139https://doi.org/10.1016/j.tine.2020.100139

 - Musslick, S., Wirzberger, M., Grahek, I., Bustamante, L., Shenhav, A., & Cohen, J. D. (2020).
 Mental effort: One construct, many faces?
 In S. Denison., M. Mack, Y. Xu, & B.C.
 Armstrong (Eds.), 42ndAnnual Meeting of the Cognitive Science Society (pp. 1-2).
 Cognitive Science Society.
 [PDF]